damianpereira86/api-automation-training/README.md

 3. Modify the authenticate method implementation
    1. Add the USER and PASSWORD environment variables to the .env file
    2. Modify line 46 to call the `GET /user/login` endpoint.
 Note that this endpoint is a GET, and expects two params instead of a payload as in the example.
-   3. Set the obtained Session ID correctly according the API documentation.
+   3. Set the obtained Session ID correctly according to the API documentation.
 Check the [Delete Pet](https://petstore.swagger.io/#/pet/deletePet) request for information on how to set the session ID.
    4. Modify the Delete Pet test to call the authenticate method from a before hook.

 **Deliverable**: